Absorption Times for Discrete Whittaker Processes and Non-Intersecting Brownian Bridges: Introduction

-This corresponds to the flat region on the left of Figure~1.
-To this end, let $T_r$ be the first time that $\max_{i=1,\ldots,r-1}\pi_{i,r-i}=0$.
-Note that the projection of the chain onto the values of $\pi_{ij}$ for $1\le i+j\le r+1$ is autonomously Markov and that $T_r$ is the absorption time for this projection.
+We would like to understand the evolution of the zero set $ \{(i,j)\mid \pi_{ij}=0\}$.
+This corresponds to the flat region on the left of Figure~\ref{figure1}.
+To this end, let $T_r$ be the first time that $\max_{i=1,\dots,r}\pi_{i,r-i+1}=0$.
+Note that the projection of the chain onto the values of $\pi_{ij}$ for~${2\le i+j\le r+1}$ is autonomously Markov and that $T_r$ is the absorption time for this projection.

-In~\cite{noc23} it was shown that the above Markov chain on $\Pi$ is related to the quantum Toda chain and has a unique entrance law starting from the array with $\pi_{ij}=+\infty$ for all $(i,j)\in\N^2$.
-In the following we assume the Markov chain is started at $+\infty$ and denote its law by $\P$.
-The Hamiltonian of the $(r+1)$-particle quantum Toda chain is given by
+In~\cite{noc23}, it was shown that the above Markov chain on $\Pi$ is related to the quantum Toda chain and has a~unique entrance law starting from the array with $\pi_{ij}=+\infty$ for all $i,j\ge 1$.
+The latter statement means that there is a~unique family of probability measures $\mu_t$, $t>0$ such that (i) for all $t,s>0$, if we start the chain with the random initial condition $\mu_t$, then its law at time~$s$ will be $\mu_{t+s}$ and (ii) the corresponding realisation of the chain, which has the law $\mu_t$ at each time $t>0$, will satisfy $\pi_{ij}(t)\to +\infty$ in probability as $t\to 0$ for all $i,j\ge 1$.
+In the following, we will assume the Markov chain is started at $+\infty$ and denote its law by~$\P$.